 Testosterone Class Actions and MDLs

-While testosterone lawsuits have been filed in many states, most of those lawsuits have been transferred to the U.S. District Court in the District of Northern Illinois to participate in multidistrict litigation (MDL) proceedings.
-The MDL process lets plaintiffs file individual lawsuits, allowing them to seek damages related to their personal experience rather than joining a class action lawsuit that would give every person the same amount of compensation.
+While testosterone lawsuits have been filed in many states, most of those lawsuits were transferred to the U.S. District Court in the District of Northern Illinois to participate in multidistrict litigation (MDL) proceedings.
+The MDL process lets plaintiffs file individual lawsuits, allowing them to seek damages related to their personal experience.

 MDL No. 2545 In re: Testosterone Replacement Therapy Products Liability Litigation is overseen by Judge Matthew F. Kennelly.
 The first lawsuits were filed in 2014, and bellwether trials began in late 2017 and early 2018.
 Several bellwether trials were completed in 2018, and most cases have been thrown out or settled since then.
 The remaining cases have announced plans to settle but have not yet reached a final agreement.

 Testosterone Lawsuit Settlement Amounts and Verdicts

-In May 2018, the first testosterone-related verdict to date came in an Androgel lawsuit.
+In May 2018, a court rendered the first testosterone-related verdict in an Androgel lawsuit.
 In that trial, the federal jury ordered AbbVie to pay $3.2 million to a Chicago man who suffered a heart attack after using the testosterone replacement therapy.
 A separate jury had previously awarded the same defendant, Jesse Mitchell, more than $150 million in punitive and compensatory damages, but that initial verdict was overturned and the case was sent back for a second trial.

 - Eli Lilly: In December 2017, Eli Lilly announced a global settlement to resolve all testosterone cases against it worldwide, before its first case had gone to trial.

-- Auxilium, Endo & GlaxoSmithKline: In February 2018, Auxilium Pharmaceuticals, Endo Pharmaceuticals and GlaxoSmithKline announced a settlement to resolve outstanding testeosterone lawsuits against them.
+- Auxilium, Endo & GlaxoSmithKline: In February 2018, Auxilium Pharmaceuticals, Endo Pharmaceuticals and GlaxoSmithKline announced a settlement to resolve outstanding testosterone lawsuits against them.